 Retinoids are optional, not a starter requirement

 Retinal and retinol belong to the retinoid family, which is why they can sound more serious than a normal hydrating step.
-They may help some routines focused on texture, mild breakouts, or visible signs of aging, but they do not need to enter the routine before cleanser, moisturizer, and sunscreen feel dependable.
+They may help some routines focused on texture, mild breakouts, or visible signs of aging, but they do not need to enter before cleanser, moisturizer, and sunscreen feel dependable.

 Start slower than the label makes tempting